kymb0/kymb0.github.io/_posts/SEH_DRAFT.md

 # THIS IS A DRAFT
 ## A primer on Structured Exception Handling (win32 exploitation)

-*This article is written to help those who want a conceptual grasp on SEH exploits, I wrote this to help myself obtain a clear understanding before my CP course starts.*
+*This article is written to help those who want a conceptual grasp on SEH exploits, I wrote this to help myself obtain a clear understanding before my CTP course starts.*

 ##### There are already many fantastic articles on this subject out there (some of which are linked throughout this article), which I encourage you to consume in order to get an even better understanding.